Artist-Technologist, Metaverse Curator, Web3 Strategist

-I spent seven years studying the techniques of the Renaissance painters, above all their use of chiaroscuro.
-I developed a method of oil painting which blends these Renaissance techniques with a style and palette drawn from digital media.
-The power of digital media over our sense of self is questioned throughout my work.
+Bay’s artwork layers new digital tools like AI onto classical oil painting.
+She spent seven years studying the techniques of the Renaissance painters, above all their use of chiaroscuro.
+This allowed Bay to develop her own method of painting which uses Renaissance techniques with a style and palette drawn from digital media.

 Bay creates her own subjects, her ‘muses’, by training artificial intelligence with visual data sets.
 She then prints the newly-created ‘women’ and interprets their image as a portrait in oil on canvas.
 Bay will often feed the oil portraits back into the AI data sets to model her next generation of muses.

 Bay currently makes and films ‘hyper-physical’ interventions into her paintings to create her NFTs as MP4s or Gif files.
 Fire, water, oils and embroidered threads are used to disrupt the canvas surface.
 Processes are often violent – even the embroideries requiring pliers and brute force to pierce many layers of paint.

 Bay believes her need to layer analogue with digital and to disrupt her paintings comes from her relationship with the legacy muse-artist narrative.
 Her increasing use of artificial intelligence and machine learning to generate her own ‘muses’ explores this relationship further.

 Bay creates and collects NFTs on the Tezos and Polygon chains.
 As a collector, she focuses on emerging women artists, and her own work was selected for the Women’s Museum’s genesis NFT collection.